 Mohammad Tehranipoor is currently the F.L.
 Castleman Associate Professor in Engineering Innovation of Electrical and Computer Engineering Department at the University of Connecticut.

 His current research projects include: computer-aided design and test for CMOS VLSI designs, hardware security and trust, counterfeit IC detection and prevention, and reliable systems design at nanoscale.
-Prof. Tehranipoor has published over 180 journal articles and refereed conference papers and has given more than 110 invited talks and keynote addresses since 2006.
-In addition, he has published four books and ten book chapters.
+Prof. Tehranipoor has published over 200 journal articles and refereed conference papers and has given more than 115 invited talks and keynote addresses since 2006.
+In addition, he has published five books and ten book chapters.
+His projects are sponsored by both the industry (SRC, Texas Instruments, Freescale, Comcast, Honeywell, LSI, Mentor Graphics, Cisco, Qualcomm, MediaTeck, etc.) and Government (NSF, ARO, MDA, DOD, DOE, etc.).

 He is a recipient of several best paper awards, the 2008 IEEE Computer Society (CS) Meritorious Service Award, the 2012 IEEE CS Outstanding Contribution, the 2010 IEEE CS Most Successful Technical Event for co-founding and chairing HOST Symposium, the 2009 NSF CAREER Award, the 2009 UConn ECE Research Excellence Award, and the 2012 UConn SOE Outstanding Faculty Advisor Award. .